 Thanks to everyone who tuned in to watch I Stand For Science: A Virtual Celebration!
 If you missed it, you can still check out the video and make a donation at any time by clicking here.

 Welcome to LSC in the House, the place where home scientists can conduct experiments, explore the world of LSC’s animals, find amazing movies to watch, and get inspired about science and technology without ever leaving the living room.
 Check out all the fun at the links below, and be sure to come back often.
-We will update our experiences regularly while so many of us are sticking close to home.

 Please also consider a donation to assist us in the care of our animals and to support STEM learning for today's students—our future scientists, engineers, and innovators.

 Thursday, September 17, 1:00 PM – Planetarium Online: Find the International Space Station in the Sky